 Under Fed.
 R. Civ.
-P. 16(a)(5) and (c)(9) and 28 U.S.C. § 636(b)(1), the district judge to whom the case has been assigned for trial may refer it, for the purpose of conducting a settlement conference, either to another district judge or to a magistrate judge. - (c) Settlement Proceedings.
+P. 16 and 28 U.S.C. § 636(b)(1), the district judge to whom the case has been assigned for trial may refer it, for the purpose of conducting a settlement conference, either to another district judge or to a magistrate judge. - (c) Settlement Proceedings.